-Counterpart of an Agreement: Steklov mathematical Institute, Russian Academy of Sciences Name of an Agreement: Memorandum of Understanding Dates of an Agreement: 15 SEP, 2013
+Counterpart of an Agreement: Steklov mathematical Institute, Russian Academy of Sciences Name of an Agreement: Memorandum of Understanding Dates of an Agreement: 15 SEP, 2013 Summary of an Agreement: Kavli IPMU and Steklov Mathematical Institute are linked by mmary of an Agreement: Kavli IPMU and Steklov Mathematical Institute are linked by common academic interests and seek to develop collaborations and exchanges in fields of shared interests and expertise.

-Summary of an Agreement: Kavli IPMU and Steklov Mathematical Institute are linked by common academic interests and seek to develop collaborations and exchanges in fields of shared interests and expertise. - The principles of Innovation and Collaborations for the advancement of teaching and research in mathematical sciences.
+- The principles of Innovation and Collaborations for the advancement of teaching and research in mathematical sciences.

-Counterpart of an Agreement: Tsinghua university Mathematical Sciences Center Name of an Agreement: Memorandum of Understanding Dates of an Agreement: 29 MAY, 2013

-Summary of an Agreement: To encourage the development of the following types of activities In the "2011 Project" Proposal from MSC:
+Counterpart of an Agreement: Tsinghua university Mathematical Sciences Center Name of an Agreement: Memorandum of Understanding Dates of an Agreement: 29 MAY, 2013 Summary of an Agreement: To encourage the development of the following types of activities meetings on subjects of mutual interest.

-- Visits and exchanges of students, faculty, and scholars in specific areas of education, research and outreach. - Organize and hold joint conferences, symposia, or other scientific meetings on subjects of mutual interest. - Develop joint research programs and collaborations. - Exchange of academic information and materials.
+- In the "2011 Project" Proposal from MSC: - Visits and exchanges of students, faculty, and scholars in specific areas of education, research and outreach. - Organize and hold joint conferences, symposia, or other scientific